 The Labour Party, flew out the gates like a greyhound.
 They instantly had a plan for the country and instantly got to work on pledges and promises for their supporters across the country.
 It seemed almost too good to be true in the beginning.
 Elimination of tuition fees, free high speed broadband for everybody, halving of rail fares.
 It was a splurging budget designed to directly target the Tory implemented austerity program that has caused many problems in the public sector since the crash of 2008.

 Corbyn and the Labour party steamed ahead with a direct message of hope, unity and change for the nation.
 However, in doing so, it was evident that the party had skewed further to the left.
-With plans to nationalise transport, energy and internet, it appeared the party had quite a hardline socialist agenda but keeping it fresh by hinting at a new wave of ‘democratic socialism’.
+With plans to nationalise transport, energy and internet, it appeared the party had quite a hardline socialist agenda hellbent on centralising power but keeping it fresh by hinting at a new wave of ‘democratic socialism’.

 Labour party attempted to be the party of change, it also looked to squash issues of wealth inequality across the nation by targeting the top 5% bracket for income.
 With plans to cap wages at £250,000, the idea was to create a more egalitarian playing field by looking into really escalating taxes on corporations and the so called ‘rich’ citing capitalist greed and its damage to the poor as the main reasons for doing so.

 Like the Tory party, Corbyn and the Labour party hit their own bumps in the road.
 Failure to address the problem of anti-semitism certainly played its part in the Jewish community after being called out by the Chief Rabbi.
 This was made worse by his failure to apologise quickly.
 All though he eventually did, it took its toll on the Jewish community.